To CPL, or not to CPL? What we have not learned about the dark energy equation of state

 We then compare four parametrizations: (a) CPL$^-$: $w_0$ varying (i.e., $w_0$ is not necessarily $-1$ as in $\Lambda$CDM) but $w_a=w_b=w_c=0$; (b) CPL: $w_0$ and $w_a$ varying but $w_b=w_c=0$; (c) CPL$^+$: $w_0$, $w_a$, and $w_b$ varying but $w_c=0$, marginalized over $w_b$; and (d) CPL$^{++}$: $w_0$, $w_a$, $w_b$, and $w_c$ varying, marginalized over $w_b$ and $w_c$.

-\para{Data and method.} We use the Dark Energy Spectroscopic Instrument (DESI) DR1 baryon acoustic oscillations (BAO) data \cite{DESI:2024mwx}, the Pantheon+ compilation of 1550 type Ia supernovae, including all systematic and statistical uncertainties, along with a $z>0.01$ cut in order to minimize the effects of peculiar velocities \cite{Scolnic:2021amr}, and the {\it Planck} cosmic microwave background (CMB) data \cite{Planck:2018vyg} in the form of compressed distance measurements at recombination, also known as CMB shift parameters (see \rcite{Zhai:2018vmm} for details).
+\para{Data and method.} We use the Dark Energy Spectroscopic Instrument (DESI) DR1 baryon acoustic oscillations (BAO) data \cite{DESI:2024mwx}, the Pantheon+ compilation\footnote{We could have used the supernova data provided by the Dark Energy Survey (DES) collaboration, which supersede the Pantheon+ data.
+However, recent work by the DES collaboration has identified issues in the original DESY5 supernova pipeline and has released corrected results that are consistent with the Pantheon+ compilation (see Sec.~11.4 of \rcite{DES:2025sig}).
+Our analysis therefore continues to use Pantheon+.} of 1550 type Ia supernovae, including all systematic and statistical uncertainties, along with a $z>0.01$ cut in order to minimize the effects of peculiar velocities \cite{Scolnic:2021amr}, and the {\it Planck} cosmic microwave background (CMB) data \cite{Planck:2018vyg} in the form of compressed distance measurements at recombination, also known as CMB shift parameters (see \rcite{Zhai:2018vmm} for details).
 In order to be consistent with \rcite{DESI:2024mwx}, we also assume the approximate expression of the drag-epoch sound horizon of \rcite{Brieden:2022heh} and a Big Bang nucleosynthesis prior on the baryon density $\Omega_\mathrm{b}h^2=0.02218 \pm 0.00055$ \cite{Schoneberg:2024ifp}, where $\Omega_\mathrm{b}$ is the baryon density parameter and $h\equiv H_0/(100\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1})$, with $H_0$ the present value of the Hubble expansion rate $H$.
 We have confirmed that this combination of data and likelihoods, along with our pipelines and codes, reproduce exactly the DESI constraints on the $\Lambda$CDM and CPL parameters provided in \rcite{DESI:2024mwx}.

 We perform a Markov chain Monte Carlo (MCMC) analysis of CPL$^{-}$, CPL, CPL$^{+}$, and CPL$^{++}$ by allowing the matter density parameter $\Omega_\mathrm{m}$, the reduced Hubble constant $h$, and the $w_0$, $w_a$, $w_b$, and $w_c$ parameters (depending on the parametrization) to vary.
 With $\sim500$K MCMC points and after ensuring that the chains are well converged, we marginalize over $w_b$ for CPL$^{+}$ and over $w_b$ and $w_c$ for CPL$^{++}$ to obtain the two-dimensional $w_0$-$w_a$ $68.3\%$ and $95.5\%$ confidence contours, as well as the one-dimensional marginalized probability density functions for $w_0$ and $w_a$.
 From the MCMC chains we can also obtain the covariance matrix of all the parameters, which we then use along with standard error propagation to obtain the best-fit and $1\sigma$ error regions for $w_\mathrm{DE}(z)$, i.e., the equation-of-state parameter as a function of redshift.